There is a nice Service in the CMSSW framework that allows

 relation among modules, and the other that considers the consumes relation.

-The graphs are produced both in dot
+The graphs are produced both in dot format and also in the final format

-specified by the -o
+specified by the -o options.

 Examples